Bryce-Davidson/Responsive-CSS-Course/day_8/README.md

 The priority of the steps above are as follows:

-> natural width
+> natural width:
+>

-> the width of a element from the content within or the width supplied
+> the width of a element from it's supplied width or it's content

 1. Fit everything along row
     - Shrink `flex-items` down to natural width